frontenddogma/upgrade-your-html/manuscript/feedback.md

 # Feedback

-To improve this book and influence upcoming projects, please _share your experience and suggestions_ via a [short, anonymous survey](https://docs.google.com/forms/d/e/1FAIpQLSf0A8gOx4LOq0QiQGPHndoedWo5f01UaiJz9ZxIC-hKSpjRNQ/viewform).
+To improve this book and inform upcoming projects, please _share your experience and suggestions_ via a [short, anonymous survey](https://docs.google.com/forms/d/e/1FAIpQLSf0A8gOx4LOq0QiQGPHndoedWo5f01UaiJz9ZxIC-hKSpjRNQ/viewform).

 If this resource was helpful, please consider _leaving a brief review_.
-Reviews help other readers find quality independent titles and support continued publishing.
+Reviews help other readers find quality titles and support continued publishing.

 Thank you!